 When belittling comments and behavior becomes a constant and are impossible to ignore, think long and hard if it is worth staying in a relationship.
 It’s vital to prioritize self-care and get the help you need to process the emotional wounds of being in this marriage.
 If you’re exploring the idea of seeking professional help, know that skilled and experienced counselors on Bonobology’s panel are here for you.

 8. Accept the pain and talk it out

 Belittling behavior is very common in the workplace between colleagues or superiors.
 But in relationships, it is very tricky to negotiate.
-Sometimes, this is so matter-of-fact that you fail to notice that your partner is trying to bring you down.
-More than a lack of love, it might be a sign of entitlement and hidden feelings of inadequacy that propel such behavior.
+Sometimes, this is so matter-of-fact that you fail to notice that your partner is making you feel inferior.
+More than a lack of love, it might be a sign of entitlement and hidden feelings of inadequacy that propel emotional abuse.
 There are two keys to handling this – self-development or self-implosion.
 After that, the choice is yours.